 A dark fireplace, however, is not for everyone.
-Although some folks have seen our fireplace, grabbed a paint brush and busted out a makeover in a weekend, others have sent me photos of their “before,” asking for my input and whether I think a dark grey fireplace will work with their decor.
 At the end of the day, I think the most important question to ask is, “do you love it?”.
-In the case of my fireplace makeover, it’s just paint – as long as you’re committed to painting it (because stripping paint is miserable work), trying a different, lighter color will only take a little patience and a gallon of paint.
-So the best advice I can give is, “try it, you might like it!”.
+In the case of my fireplace makeover, it’s just paint – as long as you’re committed to painting it (because stripping paint is miserable work), trying a different, changing to a lighter color, like a timeless and classic white, will only take a little patience and a gallon of paint.

-Because that’s a little wish-washy, I also make an effort to explain why I think the dark fireplace works for us: we have tall ceilings, an open concept lay out, and lots of natural light in the living room, which keeps the dark grey from making the room feel small or dark.
+I think that the dark fireplace works for us because we have tall ceilings, an open concept lay out, and lots of natural light in the living room, which keeps the dark grey from making the room feel small or dark.
 In a smaller room, a dark fireplace might be overwhelming – but it could also help create a feeling of coziness when paired with the right decor:

 1. A Dark Dark Fireplace Grey Hides Soot and Ash: